bellcd/blog/src/content/blog/subclassing-in-javascript/index.md

 }
 ```

 This totally works, and we can create lots of cats and dogs ...
-But does anything jump out at you about the code above?
+But does anything jump out at you about the code samples above for `Dog` & `Cat`?

 (Take a moment and actually think on it before continuing!)